sagemath/trac_to_gh/Issue 1052.md

 # Issue 1052: implement more functionality for class groups of number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1052

 Original creator: was